TUDelft-CNS-ATM/bluesky/README.md

     pip install bluesky-simulator[full]

+Using ZSH?
+Add quotes around the package name: `"bluesky-simulator[full]"`.
 For more installation instructions go to the Wiki.

 ## BlueSky Wiki
 Installation and user guides are accessible at: